October 1, 2022

 The afternoon was so incredibly warm now, and I was beyond thirsty.
 Yet there didn’t seem to be any places around me with potable water to refill my water bottles.
 There was plenty of water around me in the streams and puddles.
 But I didn’t have my water filter on this hike.

-I had no way to purify the water from the inevitable e. coli bacteria that was running off from the livestock fields and into these streams.
+I had no way to purify the water from the inevitable e. coli bacteria running off from the livestock fields and into these streams.
 I’d need to wait until I found some piped water somewhere.

 With every half kilometer, my thirst seemed to double until I was on the verge of just scooping up some untreated water and dealing with the consequences later.
 But, I didn’t.
 I just keep walking and searching for water.